 3.2.2 A graduate student who is suspended may apply for reinstatement after one year of non-enrollment.
 Reinstatement is not automatic, but rather is governed by the applicable individual program handbook.
 If a student is reinstated in the program, he/she will return with the same academic probation status that resulted in the original suspension and be subject to the same rules for maintaining a GPA.

 3.3 Dismissal of Graduate Students who are enrolled in a Degree Granting Program.

-credit hours is subject to dismissal.
-Specific programs may have more stringent
+3.3.1 A graduate student who receives a period of probation in more than one graduate program is subject to dismissal.
+Specific programs may have more stringent requirements.

 Responsible Party (Reviewer): Senior Vice President of Academic Affairs and Provost